The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: A Model and Preliminaries

+We note that although we assume that workers always refer a next-generation worker to their employer, regardless of that worker's value, our analyses of the base model (Sections~\ref{sec:model} and~\ref{sec:groups}) follow with no changes if current workers only refer friends whom they know will be hired in equilibrium.

-Firms have a payoff of the expected value of the worker they hire (if they hire one) minus the wage.
-A worker's payoff is the wage if they are hired and their outside option value otherwise.
+Firms get a payoff equal to the expected value of the worker they hire (if they hire one) minus the wage.
+A worker's payoff is the wage if they are hired and their outside option otherwise.

 In summary, the timing of the game is as follows. \begin{enumerate} \item Hiring from Referrals: